amyreese/noswap/documents/blog/what-a-year.md

 #### Now

-I got email from the startup CEO.
+I got an email from the startup CEO.
 He asked when was a good time for a phone call.
 I could only assume this was for a soft letdown.
 But I'm extremely excited to announce that they made me an offer, and that I've accepted their offer!